vivekbahl2021/github-actions-workshop/labs/misc/auto-comment-on-new-issue-using-github-script-lab.md

-# Auto Comment on New Issue Using GitHub Script
+## Lab: Auto Comment on New Issue Using GitHub Script

 ## Introduction